 The effect of CBD oil on pain is one of the most widely researched topics in published human and animal studies.
-In fact, the extent of the research here and the initial findings led the World Health Organisation to state that CBD may indeed have a positive impact on pain — albeit not clinicially proven.
+In fact, the extent of the research here and the initial findings led the World Health Organisation to state that CBD may indeed have a positive impact on pain — albeit not clinically proven.

 Dr Daniela Tonucci is part of Cannaray’s Scientific Advisory Board, specialising in pain management and working with CBD and other cannabinoid therapies as part of her treatment plan for patients suffering from chronic pain.
 Here we speak to her to understand how she is using CBD as part of pain management therapies with her patients.

 What Does the Research Say About CBD’s Impact on Pain?

 "Whilst there’s no definitive outcome, from what we understand in studies to date, CBD appears to target both neuropathic and inflammatory pain in quite different ways.
 CBD works on your endocannabinoid system,” says Dr Tonucci, “but our understanding is that it works centrally for neuropathic pain, and peripherally for inflammatory pain.”

 She explains: “In practice, when looking at calming neuropathic pain, we have been testing whether CBD may help to stop the nervous system from over-firing, which in turn could centrally ‘soothe’ the nervous system.
 This ‘soothing’ of the nervous system is what a lot of the conventional pain medications do.

 “However[CBD oil’s] anti-inflammatory effect is understood to be more focused at the source.
 If it’s joint pain or arthritic pain, the pain receptors are in the joints themselves, rather than being located centrally.”